transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 Ensure that you are not using the ESR version of Firefox.
 If you are, switch to another browser such as Chrome and log in.
 {: important}

 The administrator who provisions the console can grant access to other users and restrict the actions they can perform.
-For more information, see [Managing users from the console](/docs/blockchain-sw-25?topic=blockchain-sw-25-console-icp-manage#console-icp-manage-users){: external} in the {{site.data.keyword.blockchainfull_notm}} Platform 2.5  documentation.
+For more information, see [Managing users from the console](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage-users){: external} in the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1documentation.

+## Upgrading your deployment
+{: #console-deploy-ocp-rhm-upgrade-deployment}

+When you deployed the IBM Blockchain operator, you had the option of whether to allow upgrades to this operator to be made automatically or manually.
+The former is the default option, and if you left it selected, your operate will update whenever a new version is available.
+These updates may be applied at any time and could include updates to the console or the nodes, or a combination of both.
+If you chose to manually update your operator, you will be prompted with a message when a new version is available.
+If you approve of the update request, the update will proceed.
+For more information about what is in each release, check out the [release notes](/docs/blockchain-sw-251?topic=blockchain-sw-251-release-notes-saas-20).
+Note that if you get behind by more than one release that each release will be applied in the order they became available.
+This could cause an update to take longer to finish.

+More often than not, updates pushed to the operated will result in the console being updated, which means that the pod the console is contained in will restart.
+While the pod is restarting, the console will be unavailable.
+However, this will not affect any transactions that are taking place, as transaction throughput is dependent on node availability, not console availability.

+In the rare cases where an update causes nodes to restart (for example, if the spec of a node is changed), it might be temporarily impossible to drive transactions, depending on the nodes being updated and the structure of your own deployment.

+If your update fails, the old version of the operator should continue to function.
+To resolve the update failure, you will need to open a support ticket in [RedHat support](https://marketplace.redhat.com/en-us/support){: external}.

 ## Removing your deployment
 {: #console-deploy-ocp-rhm-remove-deployment}